 Matsumoto Shave Ice is probably the most popular and well-known on Oahu.

 In case you didn’t know, the Dole Plantation is located on Oahu!
 You can get a tour or you can just go there for Dole Whip and chocolate-covered pineapple, which is pretty much what I did.
+If you’re not worried about paying to take a tour, this is a great free thing to do in Oahu.
+That is if you can resist getting the Dole whip.

 I didn’t even know that chocolate-covered pineapple was a thing, but it definitely is, and I have been missing out.
 Also, if you’re unfamiliar, Dole Whip is soft-serve pineapple ice cream…..WHY HAD NOBODY TOLD ME ABOUT THIS?!